Beko and the tech of Turkish coffee.

 Why it took so long to automate Turkish coffee.

 The modern stovetop percolator was invented in the US in 1889 and made cooking coffee an automatic process.
 Bialetti’s Moka Pot did the same for stovetop espresso and came along in 1933.
 But Turkish coffee requires a manually-intensive process of bringing the pot to a near boil three times and maintaining a froth.
-The time and labor required is what’s kept it from from being a profitable drink at coffeehouses and restaurants.
+The time and labor required to make Turkish is what’s kept it from from being a profitable drink at your corner coffee place, since speed is of the essence there.
 The award-winning Beko (the first electronic Turkish coffee maker) required numerous innovations to heat, cool and froth properly.
 And on top if that, it’s energy efficient.

 The technology needed to mimic tradition.

-The 120-volt version of the Beko is not much more expensive than a Keurig and substantially smaller.
+The 120-volt version of the Beko is not much more expensive than some Keurigs and substantially smaller.
 The plastic pot is somewhat of a technological wonder itself with its thermal bottom.
 There are no pods or filters involved here.
 You add the water, coffee, sugar and spice to the pot.
 It holds 7oz of water, enough for three 2oz cups of Turkish.
 When you press the start button, the Beko lifts and seals the pot, brings it to a near-boil, slightly cools, repeats the process a few times, froths the coffee and beeps three times to let you know it’s done.
 The process takes about 3.5 minutes, but varies depending if you fix one, two or three cups.
-It’s best to let it sit for a minute for the grounds to settle a little more (you’ll hear a subsequent single beep) but you can pour and drink immediately after the beep.
+It’s best to let it sit for a minute for the grounds to settle a little more (you’ll hear a subsequent single beep) but you can pour and drink immediately after it plays the riff from Bo Diddley’s/Muddy Waters’ “I’m a Man/Mannish Boy”.
+(Actually I’m not kidding.)

 So…how’s the coffee?